bcbio/bcbio-nextgen/docs/contents/parallel.md

 bcbio automatically tries to determine the total available memory and cores per machine for balancing resource usage.
 For multicore runs, it retrieves total memory from the current machine.
 For parallel runs, it spawns a job on the queue and extracts the system information from that machine.
 This expects a homogeneous set of machines within a cluster queue.
 You can see the determined cores and total memory in `provenance/system-ipython-queue.yaml`.

-For heterogeneous clusters or other cases where bcbio does not correctly identify available system resources, you can manually set the machine cores and total memory in the`resource` section of either a sample YAML file ([Sample or run specific resources](contents/configuration:sample%20or%20run%20specific%20resources)) or `bcbio_system.yaml`:
+For heterogeneous clusters or other cases where bcbio does not correctly identify available system resources, you can manually set the machine cores and total memory in the`resource` section of either a sample YAML file or `bcbio_system.yaml`:
 ```yaml
 resources:
   machine: